web-platform-tests/rfcs/rfcs/remote_channel.md

 at the time of navigation, otherwise the page will be excluded from bfcache.
 In the current prototype this is handled as follows:

-* A `pause` method on `SendChannel`.
+* A `disconnectReader` method on `SendChannel`.
 This causes a server-initiated disconnect of the corresponding `RecvChannel` websocket.
 This is pretty confusing!
 The idea is to allow a page to send a command that will initiate a navigation, then without knowing when the navigation is done, send further commands that will be processed when the `RecvChannel` reconnects.
 If the commands are sent before the navigation, but not processed, they can be buffered by the remote and then lost during navigation.
 An alternative here would be a more explicit protocol in which the remote has to send an explicit message to the test page indicating that it's done navigating and it's safe to send more commands.
 But the way the messaging works, it's hard for a random page that's loaded to initiate a connection to the top-level test context For example, consider a test page T with a channel pair allowing communication with remote window A. If A navigates to B, there's no simple mechanism for B to create a channel to T. One could get around this by e.g. putting the uuid of the existing `SendChannel` from A to T into the URL of B and constructing it from there, but that's quite fiddly and doesn't work in cases where the URL is immutable e.g. history navigation.

 * A `closeAllChannelSockets()` method.
 This just closes all the open websockets associated with channels in the context in which